motiwari/BanditPAM/README.md

 ```

 ### Run the experiments
-If you want to manually experiement with different conditions, please run the following command.
+If you want to manually experiment with different conditions, please run the following command.

 ```
 /BanditPAM/: python scripts/experiment.py [options]